dbgjerez/ocp-HTPasswd-file-provider/README.md

 4. Append new users to htpasswd
 5. Apply the temporal file
 6. Creates a new OAuth provider
+7. Creates a project for the user, called $user-ns
+8. Assign the role to the user on the new project

 ## Example
 ```bash